 Professor Walters has published widely in the areas of bankruptcy law and general corporate and commercial law.
 He is co-author of Directors' Disqualification and Insolvency Restrictions (Sweet & Maxwell, 3d ed.
 2010) (with M. Davis-White Q.C.), a leading treatise on the U.K.'s Company Directors Disqualification Act of 1986.
 His articles, notes and reviews have appeared in journals including American Bankruptcy Law Journal, European Company and Financial Law Review, International Insolvency Review, Journal of Corporate Law Studies, Law Quarterly Review, and Lloyd's Maritime and Commercial Law Quarterly.
 He is a past general editor of the Nottingham Law Journal and is a current editor of Company Lawyer and International Insolvency Review.
 He blogs, primarily for a law student audience, at The Walters Way.

 He is a member of the International Insolvency Institute, an honorary academic member of the U.K.'s Chancery Bar Association, and has served as an INSOL scholar at INSOL International, a global umbrella organization for national associations of accountants and lawyers focusing on bankruptcy and restructuring.
 He was the academic member of the U.K. Insolvency Service's Policy Evaluation Group between 2005 and 2011.

-Statutory Erosion of Secured Creditors' Rights: Some Insights from the United Kingdom, 2015 UNIV.
-ILL.
-L. REV. 543.
+Statutory Erosion of Secured Creditors' Rights: Some Insights from the United Kingdom, 2015 University of Illinois Law Review 543.